Academic Catalog

 • A broad understanding of history, social, political, economic and cultural phenomena.
 Courses in American and Western history, American politics, including political thought and the contemporary political system, sociology, and economics are recommended.

 • Critical thinking and writing.
-Courses in philosophy and English, especially writing, and oral communication are recommended.
+Courses in philosophy and English, especially writing, and Communication Studies are recommended.

 • Basic mathematical and financial skills.
 Courses in accounting, finance and economics as well as mathematics are recommended.